MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/configure-the-ios-app.md

 - EnabledPlacesMobileApp is set to default:true, or all users that need access to the mobile app are added to the Security Group set for EnablePlacesMobileApp.

-- Customer updates their Unified Endpoint Management, such as Intune, for MAM policy requirements to allow employees to install the Places mobile App (some tenants, see criteria and guidance below).
+- Customers update their Unified Endpoint Management, such as Intune, for MAM policy requirements to allow employees to install the Places mobile App (some tenants, see criteria and guidance below).